Dak Prescott: 2016 season

 During Week 13 against the Minnesota Vikings, the Cowboys won 17–15, with Prescott passing for 139 yards and one touchdown.
 In Week 14, the Cowboys were dealt their second loss on the season, by a score of 10–7, from division rival New York Giants, with Prescott passing for 169 yards and one touchdown in the contest.
 In Week 15, the Cowboys beat the Tampa Bay Buccaneers 26–20, with Prescott providing 279 passing yards and one rushing touchdown.
 Against the Detroit Lions in Week 16, the Cowboys won 42–21.
 Prescott passed for 212 yards and three touchdowns.
-In the Week 17 regular season finale, with the top playoff seed in the NFC clinched, the Cowboys decided to rest several starters.
+In the Week 17 regular season finale, with the top playoff seed in the National Football Conference (NFC) clinched, the Cowboys decided to rest several starters.
 They lost to the Philadelphia Eagles 27–13, with Prescott only attempting eight passes for a total of 37 yards before being benched.
 As a rookie, Prescott started all 16 games with 3,667 passing yards, 282 rushing yards, 29 total touchdowns, and only four interceptions, and his 67.8% completion percentage ranked fourth among NFL quarterbacks in 2016.

 With the Cowboys finishing the season with a 13–3 record, the team clinched the NFC East title.
 In the Divisional Round, the Cowboys faced the Green Bay Packers.
 Prescott completed 24 of 38 for 302 yards, with a quarterback rating of 103.2, and three touchdowns and an interception.
 Despite his strong performance, the Cowboys lost 34–31, ending their season.
 After a spectacular rookie season, Prescott was selected to the Pro Bowl and named the NFL Offensive Rookie of the Year, receiving 28 of 50 votes, beating out running back and teammate Ezekiel Elliott by 7 votes.
 He finished sixth in MVP voting.
 He was ranked 14th by his peers on the NFL Top 100 Players of 2017.
 He was named to the PFWA All-Rookie Team, becoming the second Cowboys quarterback to receive this award, joining Troy Aikman in 1989.